BIONIC Hill Innovation Park: Location

-BIONIC Hill Innovation Park will be located on 147 hectares in the Sviatoshynsky city district of Kyiv, on the territory of the former military town No. 136.
+BIONIC Hill Innovation Park will be located on 147 hectares in the Sviatoshynsky city district of Kyiv, on the territory of the former military townlet No. 136.
 Approximate distance to the BIONIC Hill site is 2.5 km from Kyiv ring road, 7.5 km from the nearest metro station Akademmistechko, 17 km from Kyiv downtown, and 20 km from Kyiv (Zhulyany) International Airport.
-The Park founder is the businessman Vasyl Khmelnytsky.
+The Park founder is businessman Vasyl Khmelnytsky.

 Concept

-BIONIC Hill is meant to create an innovative ecosystem based on "Live, work, learn and play" concept.
-It sets the goal of creating a unique platform for business growth and providing comfortable living and business environment for hi-tech specialists.
-BIONIC Hill focuses on promotion and development of information and communication technologies, biotech and pharmaceutical, energy saving and clean energy solutions.
+BIONIC Hill is meant to create an innovative ecosystem based on the concept "Live, work, learn and play."
+It sets the goal of creating a unique platform for business growth and providing comfortable living and a business environment for hi-tech specialists.
+BIONIC Hill focuses on promotion and development of information and communication technologies, biotech and pharmaceutical, energy saving, and clean energy solutions.

-The project stipulates accommodation of local and international companies, project teams, showrooms, R&D centers, demo laboratories, clean hi-tech production, etc. Apart from that, the project will provide optimum conditions for startup development.
+The project stipulates accommodation of local and international companies, project teams, showrooms, R&D centers, demo laboratories, and clean hi-tech production.
+Apart from that, the project will provide optimum conditions for startup development.

-BIONIC Hill advantages will include a modern business and social infrastructure, high-quality real estate, full range of business services, resource support, educational initiative, and centralized park management.
-It is planned to introduce advantages for IT business, R&D and construction centers.
-Comfortable living conditions and tax preferences for residents add interest to the project.

-Among BIONIC Hill partners are leading technological companies Robert BOSCH Ukraine, Cisco Systems Inc., Infopulse Ukraine.
+Among BIONIC Hill partners are the technology companies Robert BOSCH Ukraine, Cisco Systems Inc., and Infopulse Ukraine.

 One of the key components of BIONIC Hill is open intercorporate IT university BIONIC University.
 The institution was officially opened on December 27, 2013.
-Prior to official opening, BIONIC University has been working in the test mode for a year.
-Currently the institution works at the premises of the National University of Kyiv-Mohyla Academy; as soon as the first stage of BIONIC Hill construction is finished, BIONIC University will move into its own building there.
-The university trains IT-specialists in three majors: Tech Skills (programming), Soft Skills (social interaction), and Entrepreneurship (starting and operating a business).
+Prior to its official opening, BIONIC University worked in test mode for a year.
+Currently, the institution works at the premises of the National University of Kyiv-Mohyla Academy; as soon as the first stage of BIONIC Hill construction is finished, BIONIC University will move into its own building there.
+The university trains IT-specialists in three majors: tech skills (programming), soft skills (social interaction), and entrepreneurship (starting and operating a business).

 Infrastructure

 BIONIC Hill will combine business, education, research, production, social and recreation infrastructure for 35,000 employees and 12,000 residents of the innovation town.

-Business infrastructure will include business centers (330,000 sqm), a training and research center, which will house BIONIC University, hi-tech production facilities, and a hotel and conference hall.
-It is also planned to accommodate datacenter, venture funds, banks, law and accounting firms, patent offices, etc. The project will have a full-fledged social infrastructure (120,000 sqm in total): kindergarten, school, hospital, restaurants, shops, fitness center, and dormitory.
-Besides, it is planned to build housing for the employees of tenant companies and their families (450,000 sqm).
+Business infrastructure will include business centers (330,000 sqm), a training and research center, which will house BIONIC University, hi-tech production facilities, a hotel, and conference hall.
+Plans also include a datacenter, venture funds, banks, law and accounting firms, and patent offices.
+The project will have a full-fledged social infrastructure (120,000 sqm in total), with a kindergarten, school, hospital, restaurants, shops, a fitness center, and a dormitory.
+Housing for the employees of tenant companies and their families (450,000 sqm) is also planned.
 The park stipulates creation of a large recreational area planted with valuable tree species and landscaping of an artificial lake.
-BIONIC Hill will be the first facility in Ukraine to apply LEED green building certification system.
+BIONIC Hill will be the first facility in Ukraine to apply the LEED green building certification system.